 How to get the MOCA certification

-Now we’ll look at how to get the MOCA certification.
-First of all, it is important to point out that the MOCA declaration of conformity is the responsibility of the processor or distributor of Materials and Objects in Contact with Food, who must comply with the provisions of European regulations 1935/2004 and 2023/2006, and the corresponding Italian legislation.
+Now let’s see how to get the MOCA certification.
+First of all, it is important to point out that the MOCA declaration of conformity is the responsibility of the processor or distributor of Materials and Objects in Contact with Food, who must comply with the requirements of European regulations 1935/2004 and 2023/2006, and the corresponding Italian legislation.

 Who issues the MOCA certification?
 For Materials and Objects in Contact with Food, the voluntary certification is issued by specialist organizations but it is not a document that can replace the MOCA declaration in any way.
 The non-mandatory certification is only an addition to the declaration of conformity, to add extra quality and safety guarantees for the materials used in the MOCA sold.

-Volmar offers high-quality food packaging products that have a MOCA declaration of conformity guaranteeing that the use of raw materials complies with the provisions of MOCA safety regulations.
+Volmar offers high-quality food packaging products that have a MOCA declaration of conformity guaranteeing that the use of raw materials complies with the requirements of MOCA safety regulations.

 We ensure the highest standards of quality of our food packaging, offering companies in the food industry innovative, safe and competitive food packaging solutions.